Blog

 Testing the authentication layer at the API level catches defects that UI testing alone can miss.

-• POST request to the authentication endpoint with valid credentials returns a 200 status and a valid token.
+86. POST request with valid credentials returns HTTP 200 and a valid token

 Accessibility Test Cases for Login Page